Building the last Main Line Railway

 Rugby to Barby: gcrcs3

-Compared to the construction methods of the railways built earlier the GC's
+construction methods of the railways built earlier the Great Central's London

-London Extension was much more mechanised with the use of the Steam Navvy.
+Extension was much more mechanised by using the power of the steam shovel.
 As

-wagons to an area of the line which required building up into embankments.
+haul trains of wagons to an area of the line which required building up into

-If the cutting was of a greater depth than 10 to 15 feet
+embankments.
+If the cutting was of a greater depth than 10 to 15 feet then the

 back